shellspec/shellspec/README.md

  * Add Data helper
  * Add output and status modifier
  * Add shorthand for function subject and variable subject
+ * Add failed message for before/after each hook

 0.7.0